-1. Rotate the hooped cap 90° to allow the bill to pass under the needle case.
+1. Rotate the hooped cap so the bill 90° to allow the bill to pass under the needle case.

 2. Rotate the bill back up so that it is behind the needle case and the location tab on the driver aligns with the notch in the frame.